thanhtungngn/CrossApplicationClient/README.md

 # CrossApplicationClient

+Check if npm and angular installed before starting it.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding